 Google analytics - use Google Analytics to provide real-time data on User access to your projects

-Connectivity checker - alert users when connection to the LMS the course is delivered from is lost
+Connectivity checker - alert users when internet connection is lost

 Once you've made you selections click Publish. gomo will now take the content of your project, apply the theme you've selected for it and create a multi-device HTML package with all the wrapper code needed to communicate with a SCORM compliant Learning Management System.